RustFestEU/2017.rustfest.eu/cfp.md

 ### Tickets

 The ticket is included if you are presenting, of course.
 However, for everyone else who applied we will reserve a batch of tickets at the lowest regular price (89€) for a limited time after.
 So don't worry about not getting a ticket if you are not accepted!

+## Still unsure?

+Have ideas but aren't clear if they'd fit, or want some help with your proposal before submitting, please email us at <speaking-support@rustfest.eu> and we'll happily provide feedback and support where we can!

 <p>
   <a class="cfp-button button primary" href="https://cfp.rustfest.eu">Submit proposal now</a>